Beyond Hierarchy: Why Collaborative Leadership Is the Future of Mission-Driven Organizations

 The Framework: How Collaborative Leadership Actually Works

-Through our work with mission-driven organizations like West Michigan Environmental Action Council, we've developed a practical framework that makes collaborative leadership tangible and implementable.
+Through our work with mission-driven organizations like West Michigan Environmental Action Council, we've developed a practical framework with three core elements:

 1. Tiered Decision-Making